-Heat the oil in a pan and put the Cumin Seed, asafoetida, dry red chilli, bay leaf, cardamom, clove, cinnamon, black peppercorns and cashew nuts.
+Heat oil in a pan and add cumin seeds, asafoetida, dry red chilli, bay leaf, cardamom, clove, cinnamon, black peppercorns and cashew nuts.

-Sauté for a minute and add the onions and cook till very light brown, then add the ginger, garlic and sauté for 2 minutes.
+Sauté for a minute and add the onions and cook till very light brown, then add the ginger, garlic and sauté for a further 2 minutes.

-Grate paneer into a bowl on the fine side and keep aside.
+Finely grate paneer into a bowl and keep aside.

-Peel and wash the potatoes, steam and mash them but keep them hot.
+Peel and wash the potatoes.
+Steam and mash the potatoes keeping them hot.

-Mix the mash potatoes with the grated paneer, ground cardamom, salt, cornflour and mix well.
+Mix the mashed potatoes with the grated paneer, ground cardamom, salt and, cornflour.

-Take small portions of the mixture and shape into round koftas adding some of the crushed cashew nuts in each one.
-Deep fry the koftas till golden brown.
+Take small portions of the mixture and shape into small spherical koftas adding some crushed cashew nuts in the centre and them sealing them.